lalitghimire/Esp32_Iot_project/README.md

 ## To run the code

 Use any micropython IDE to load the code in ESP32 board which has been flashed with micropython.
 To flash use steps here: https://docs.micropython.org/en/latest/esp32/tutorial/intro.html#deploying-the-firmware.
-Then provide wifi credentials.
+Then provide wifi credentials in the boot.py file.
-To visualize signup for account in (further asksensors.com)
+To visualize signup for account in asksensors.com(further https://asksensors.com/index.html)